 Marek vs. Wyshynski provides examples of the following

-- Audience Participation: Prior to each episode, Marek and Wyshynski will ask a Question of the Day and invite listeners to give their answers via e-mail or Twitter, with the best answers (as judged by the hosts) being read on-air at the end of each show.
+- Audience Participation: For live episodes, Marek and Wyshynski would ask a Question of the Day and invite listeners to give their answers via e-mail or Twitter, with the best answers (as judged by the hosts) being read on-air at the end of each show.
 Answers that get on the air range from the obvious to the witty and even Black Humor will occasionally make its way there if it is particularly clever.

 - Canada, Eh?

 - Catch Phrase: "Let's start the show proper, shall we?" by one of the hosts when they finish their lengthy teaser and ask for the show intro.

 - Couch Gag: The show's intro, which has multiple variations thanks to the rotating collection of producers for the show.
 Each variation has the same narrator quotes introducing the hosts, with different music and flavor quotes.
 Among the variations include one themed to the Canadian televsion show The Littlest Hobo and another featuring all the technical difficulties experienced on the show.

 - Game Show: Friday episodes are designated as "Game Show Fridays", with a segment having a lucky caller to the show answers ten questions of hockey trivia (usually compiled by living hockey encyclopedia Marek) for the chance to win prizes.

 - Joisey: Greg Wyshynski is a New Jersey native and diehard New Jersey Devils fan.